-Setting up an Open Data Portal was one among the many commitments pledged by the Philippines Government when it joined the OGP in 2011, and was also part of the policy agenda of the World Bank's Manila office during this period.
-In addition, the development of the Open Data Portal was viewed by senior officials as a relatively easy target that could serve as tangible proof of progress towards good governance.
-The interplay of these contextual factors led to the establishment of an Open Data Task Force in 2013,30 which was entrusted with all aspects of implementing the open data programme: the development and roll out of the open data portal, as well as strategies for enhancing public demand for open data.
+Setting up the Open Data portal was one among

+the many commitments pledged by the Philippines government when it joined the OGP in 2011, and was also part of the policy agenda of the World Bank's Manila office during this period.
+In addition, the development of the Open Data portal was viewed by senior officials as a relatively easy target that could serve as tangible proof of progress towards good governance.
+The interplay of these contextual factors led to the establishment of the Open Data Task Force in 2013,30 which was entrusted with all aspects of implementing the open data programme.
+This included the development and roll out of the Open Data portal, as well as strategies for enhancing public demand for open data.

 The Philippines Open Data portal31 seeks to make "national government data searchable, accessible, and useful, with the help of the different agencies of government, and with the participation of the public".
-Additionally, it aims at furthering citizen-government collaboration for enhancing efficiency and transparency in governance, by encouraging citizen uptake of open data sets and providing an enabling environment for the creation of innovative data solutions that further the public good.
+Additionally, it aims to further citizen-government collaboration for enhancing efficiency and transparency in governance, by encouraging citizen uptake of open data sets and providing an enabling environment for the creation of innovative data solutions that further the public good (Figure 6).